Tracking eCommerce keywords with retail search tools help you analyse and improve product visibility on all sales channels.

 Many eCommerce search engines aren’t delivering the results shoppers want.
 This is, according to research, one of the biggest frustrations of online shoppers.
-What are the trends in eCommerce keyword search and how are retailers and marketplaces adapting their search engines?
-5 insights.
+What are the trends in eCommerce keyword search, and how are retailers and marketplaces adapting their search engines?

-1. Keyword search results big frustration online shoppers
+1. Keyword search results in big frustration online shoppers

 Keyword search occurs when a buyer uses the search bar to find products.
 Keywords can be anything, from terms relating to products or categories to specific part numbers.
 In practice, shoppers will use their natural language and vocabulary when searching, and many eCommerce search engines still aren’t delivering the results shoppers want.
 A 2018 research by RichRelevance shows that irrelevant product results and search engines that do not recognize specific words are among the biggest frustrations of online shoppers.